Our Smith Family

 Beginning with Henry and Susanna

 The name Smith is so common that those with Smith ancestors will always have extreme difficulty in sorting our relatives from other Smiths who lived in the same neighborhood or, if we go back far enough in time, even those born in the same state.
-Our task of finding our earliest ancestor in the United States is made harder by most of those coming to the colonies from Europe having arrived and initialled settled near only a few ports.
+Our task of finding our earliest ancestor in the United States is made harder by most of those coming to the colonies from Europe having arrived and initially settled near only a few Atlantic ports.

 I'm unsure where my Smiths put foot on soil in the colonies, but I know from my great-grandmother's records and from wills, county records, and censuses that Henry and Susanna Smith were my ancestors and that they were born in Virginia around 1800.
 Although I have found nothing I consider adequate for proof, early censuses suggest that Henry's father was either Jesse or Francis, most likely Francis, I believe.